 The purpose of the program is to prepare students to practice as proficient, multi-skilled professionals in culturally diverse health care settings, to demonstrate outcomes required by the American Registry of Radiologic Technologists (ARRT) and program guidelines and to prepare students for application and completion of ARRT certification examinations.
 Upon completion of program and the general education requirements students will be eligible to apply for an Associate of Applied Science degree from Linn-Benton Community College.
 For more information see LBCC’s website.
 Note: Diagnostic Imaging is a program of the Radiologic Sciences; it is not applicable towards Ultrasonography.

 Program Format: Classes are tailored specifically to the students in the training.
 Students attend class for approximately 40 hours a week.
 It does not follow the traditional college terms.
 Classes taught using "Virtual Classroom" and a robust online course management system.
 Lab experiences will take place at a local healthcare facility and/or the Lebanon lab.
-Distance Education (DE) designated students should expect to make a minimum of 7 trips to the LBCC campus in Lebanon, Oregon during the course of the program.
+Distance Education (DE) designated students should expect to make a minimum of 7 to 9 trips to the LBCC campus in Lebanon, Oregon during the course of the program.
 Once enrolled in the Diagnostic Imaging program, students are LBCC students and are supported by LBCC.

 To apply see Information and Deadlines.